Digital-Naturalism-Laboratories/Mothbox/docs/docs/building/interior.md

 * 6 camera glare blocker circles

 # Camera Glare Blocker
+The function of the camera glare blocker is to set the camera a little bit in front of the super bright lights so that they don't cause a glare that interferes with the image quality.

 ## Assemble Camera Lens Glare Blocker
 Take your six circles and stack them on top of each other.